calnix/DualVeTokenSystem/documents/Contract Explanations/AC_V3.md

 ```

-Admin roles can add and remove addresses for the corresponding roles they govern.
+- Admin roles have authority to add or remove addresses for the specific roles they oversee.
+- Monitor and Cron roles have dedicated admins serving as structural "middle-managers"; the rest are managed directly by `DEFAULT_ADMIN_ROLE`.
+- In turn, `DEFAULT_ADMIN_ROLE` supervises `MONITOR_ADMIN_ROLE` & `CRON_JOB_ADMIN_ROLE`.

-**Why dedicated admins**
+**Why dedicated admins?**
-- These operations happen frequently and can't wait for executives.
-- Risk Mitigation
+- Frequent operational changes shouldn't bottleneck on executive approval. *[i.e. epoch ops, bot changes]*
+- Tiering for these high-frequency roles, creates isolation to reduces risk and contain damage in the event of exploit.

-## Risk Mitigation Example
+## Example

-If an operational admin key is compromised:
+If an operational admin is compromised:
-- Attacker gains control of bot management.
+- Attacker can control bot operations, but not protocol parameters.
-- Protocol parameters remain inaccessible due to role isolation.
+- Role isolation prevents escalation beyond their scope.
-- Executive override cannot be blocked because of enforced hierarchy.
+- Executive override remains available due to enforced hierarchy.
-- Attack impact is limited to operational disruption; funds remain secure.
+- Impact is limited to operational disruption; funds and core settings stay protected.
-- Global admin can revoke compromised access and restore normal service.
+- Global admin can promptly revoke access and restore normal operations.

-<span style="color:red">__The blast radius is contained by design.__</span>
+<span style="color:red">__Blast radius is intentionally limited by design.__</span>

-## Multi-sig config
+**Roles: Multi-sig Configuration**

 ```lua
 DEFAULT_ADMIN_ROLE                                  (SeniorLeadership: 4/7 Multi-sig)